redwoodjs/redwoodjs-com-archive/docs/connectionPooling.md

 >
 > To work around this issue, you must connect directly to the database rather than going through PgBouncer when migrating.

-For more information on Primsa and PgBouncer, please refer to Prisma's Guide on [Configuring Prisma Client with PgBouncer](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer).
+For more information on Prisma and PgBouncer, please refer to Prisma's Guide on [Configuring Prisma Client with PgBouncer](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer).

 ## Supabase